lukasturcani/stk/docs/source/intermediate_ea_example.rst

 .. image:: https://i.imgur.com/wYHHUBP.png

-Once again, we can see that the complexity of the molecules in the final generation is reduce, when compared to the intial population.
+Once again, we can see that the complexity of the molecules in the final generation is reduced, when compared to the initial population.